Las Mañanitas: Lyrics

+Lyrics with melody

-Often when sung instead of played from a recording, “mi bien” (“my dear”) is replaced with the name of the person being greeted, e.g. “Despierta, Jacob, despierta, mira que ya amaneció”.
+Often when sung instead of played from a recording, "mi bien" ("my dear") is replaced with the name of the person being greeted, e.g. "Despierta, Jacob, despierta, mira que ya amaneció."
 Monosyllabic names are stretched across the two original notes, while longer or compound names are often elided to fit the music, such as Guadalupe or José Alberto would be sung "Josealberto", creating a diphthong in the second syllable.

-In some regions, the second line of the first stanza is replaced with “...a las muchachas bonitas se las cantamos aquí” (“...to the pretty girls we sing them here”).
+In some regions, the second line of the first stanza is replaced with "...a las muchachas bonitas se las cantamos aquí" ("...to the pretty girls we sing them here").
 Years ago, it was custom to name a child after a patron saint whose feast fell on the day they was born (see Calendar of saints)..
-Another secular alternative is, “hoy por ser tu cumpleaños” (“for today is your birthday”).
+Another secular alternative is, "hoy por ser tu cumpleaños" ("for today is your birthday").

 The song is usually set in the key of A major at a 3/4 time signature at the first 2 stanzas with tempos between 90 and 100 beats per minute, then shifts to a 6/8 time signature for the rest of the song.